Mikel Arteta not following Mesut Ozil's Q&A - 'I don't have Twitter'

 - Sancho rues 'difficult' start to Dortmund season

+"We still have to try the right solution for the player and the club and we are trying to do that and let's see what we get."

-Asked if he will tune in to the Q&A, Arteta said: "I am sorry but I don't have Twitter, I don't follow Twitter.
+Asked if he will tune in to the Q&A, Arteta added: "I am sorry but I don't have Twitter, I don't follow Twitter.

 "He's done it in the past.
 It's something he does to engage with his fans and keep everybody informed, so I'm not surprised."